fmezou/lappdeploy/docs/lappdeploy_user_guide/exit.rst

 Description
 -----------
-This optional script is a `hook script` called when `lappdeploy` script end.
+This optional script is a :term:`hook script` called when `lappdeploy` script end.
 See `about_usage-syntax` for details about used syntax.

 When ``__exit__`` is called completion tasks have been launched.
 It is the reverse script of `init` hook script.
 Thus this hook is designed to host